Chapter 18.68

 18.68.350 Variances.

-Variances to the strict application of the standards and specifications adopted pursuant to MMC 18.68.290 may be authorized by the city council after recommendation from the planning commission.
+Variances to the strict application of the standards and specifications adopted pursuant to MMC 18.68.290 may be authorized by the town council after recommendation from the planning commission.
 Such variances will be granted only upon a finding that, because of topographic or other unique physical condition, the standard appealed from:

 A. Is unnecessary for the proper development of the subdivision and will not be required in the future;